ryancrideout/Ryan_Machine_Learning/README.md

 An Age of Empires II machine learning project that I've decided to embark on - the idea is to be able to pull win/loss records from real games online and then do STATISTICS on it.

+### MNIST Tutorial

+A project based on the MNIST dataset, this really is more of a tutorial to help familiarize myself with machine learning.

+### Notes

+A folder full of useful machine learning notes.
+Note (heh) that the notes live in Jupyter files.
+Type `jupyter-lab` in the console to activate Jupyter.

 ## Useful links

 Here is a site to get some more data sets: https://archive.ics.uci.edu/ml/datasets.php